-TIP: If the record is certified (a statement is attached to the record stating that it is a record from a public agency or has an agency seal on it), you do not need to do anything before you use it for your case.
-Just make sure the Court knows it is certified.
+TIP: You can always ask an agency or business to certify the accuracy of its records.
+If the record is certified (a statement is attached to the record stating that it is a record from a public agency or has an agency seal on it), you do not need to do anything before you use it for your case.
+Just make sure the court knows it is certified.